 Etravirine (Intelence) is an anti-HIV drug that reduces the amount of virus in the body and belongs to the class of drugs known as non-nucleoside reverse transcriptase inhibitors (NNRTIs).
-The enzyme reverse transcriptase converts single-stranded viral RNA into DNA.
-Drugs in the NNRTI class stop HIV from replicating within cells by binding near reverse transcriptase’s active site and inhibiting polymerase activity.
+NNRTIs stop the activity of HIV’s reverse transcriptase enzyme, which is needed to copy the genetic code of HIV into a form that can be inserted into human cells.

 Formerly known as TMC-125, etravirine was developed by Tibotec Pharmaceuticals, Ltd. and is a diarylpyrimidine (DAPY), a different type of NNRTI specifically designed to be less susceptible than other NNRTIs to resistance mutations.
 As a flexible molecule, it can fit into different shaped binding pockets in the reverse transcriptase enzyme and this is why it remains active against HIV that is resistant to other NNRTIs.
 (Das)